sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `false`

-If set to `true`, sugarcoat will return the parsed data as JSON.
+If set to `true`, Sugarcoat will return the parsed data as JSON.

 ### `log` ###